Liberal group criticizes N. Carolina Democratic AG

 Emancipate NC acknowledged that Stein has acted on principle at times, such as when he refused to defend a voter ID law that was challenged in court.
 But it points out that his office defended the state in its attempt to uphold the legislature’s full retroactive repeal of the Racial Justice Act, which had allowed prisoners who claim racial bias as the reason for their death sentence to receive life without parole.
 The state Supreme Court said last year that most prisoners currently on death row could still use the repeal law.

-There’s distress among civil rights lawyers “that we have to fight with an attorney general who has positioned himself as the candidate of race and justice on issues like race discrimination in jury selection in the death penalty,” Emancipate NC attorney Ian Mance said at the news conference.
+There’s distress among civil rights lawyers “that we have to fight with an attorney general who has positioned himself as the candidate of racial justice on issues like race discrimination in jury selection in the death penalty,” Emancipate NC attorney Ian Mance said at the news conference.

 Stein’s office put out a statement later Tuesday that did not directly address the letter.
 But he affirmed that inequities for Black people in the criminal justice are “unacceptable” and expressed his commitment to “pursuing justice for all.”
-He’s now working with policymakers and advocates to implement task force recommendation, the statement said.
+He’s now working with policymakers and advocates to implement many task force recommendations, the statement said.

 “With all of the attention currently focused on criminal justice reform, North Carolina has a real opportunity to bring about meaningful change,” the statement said.